gregory-ledenev/LangChain4j-EasyWorkflow/README.md

 ```

 It is possible to set up input and output logging by using `logInput(true)` and `logOutput(true)` methods.

-Note: EasyWorkflows logging uses corresponding guard rails to intercept agents flow so if you use customizers to set up guard rails of your own — you should set up logging manually using `LoggingGuardrails.Input` and `LoggingGuardrails.Output` loggers.

 ```java
 BeanListEveningPlannerAgent agent = EasyWorkflow.builder(BeanListEveningPlannerAgent.class)